RDO is a community of people using and deploying OpenStack on CentOS, Fedora, and Red Hat Enterprise Linux.

-To spin up a proof of concept cloud on a single node, try an all in one installation with the QuickStart.
+To spin up a proof of concept cloud on a single computer or a virtual machine, follow the All-In-One QuickStart instructions.

-And if you want to jump in and help out, here's how you can get involved.
+RDO project is made of people like you!
+If you want to help out, here's how you can get involved.

 What is RDO?